junxit/us-congress-code/title-29/chapter-4b/sec-49f.md

 ### Effective Date of 2014 Amendment

 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under section 3101 of this title.

 ### Effective Date of 1998 Amendment

 Amendment by Pub.
 L. 105–220 effective July 1, 1999, see section 311 of Pub.
-L. 105–220, set out as a note under section 49a of this title.
+L. 105–220, formerly set out as a note under section 49a of this title.

 ### Effective Date of 1990 Amendment